mutoromike/Flight-Booking-API/README.md

 This is an API that powers a FLIGHT BOOKING APPLICATION.
 It allows clients to book tickets and track their flight details.
 The system also reminds the clients about their flights with a 24 hour notice.

-## The applicaton enables the user to:
+## The applicaton enables the user to

 -   Sign-Up
 -   Log in
 -   Upload passport photographs (changing and deleting also supported)
 -   View available flights
 -   Book tickets/reservations
 -   Receive tickets as an email
 -   Check the status of their flight
 -   Remind clients about their flights (24 hr notice)

 ## Tech/Framework used